-Star Trek Star Dies at 90
+Star Trek Legend Dies at 90

-Peter-Henry Schroeder, the veteran character actor best known for portraying the Klingon Chancellor in “Star Trek: Enterprise,” died peacefully on June 7, 2025, at Lake City VA Medical Center in Florida.
+Peter-Henry Schroeder, the veteran character actor best known for portraying the Klingon Chancellor in “Star Trek: Enterprise,” died peacefully on June 7, 2025, at the Lake City VA Medical Center in Florida.
 He was 90 years old.

 Schroeder passed away surrounded by his family, according to an online memorial page.
 The cause of his death has not been released.
 In his final days at the medical facility, he repeatedly asked staff about returning to work, stating “When are you going to get me out of here, I’ve got to get back to LA.”